mahmoud/sedimental/entries/esp.md

 It's got something for everyone, but really it's designed with three groups in mind:

-[^1]: This link has a 50% off coupon code, applied at checkout.
-Check
+[^1]:
-      if your organization has Safari, first.
-If not, use [this coupon-less link][esp_nocoup] and expense it! :) Safari users, try [Techbus][tbs] or [the SBO site][sbo].
+    This link has a 50% off coupon code, applied at checkout.
+Check if your organization has Safari, first.
+If not, use [this coupon-less link][esp_nocoup] and expense it! :) Safari users, try [the SBO site][sbo].
 If you're not sure if you have Safari access, contact your technology education and training department.

-* **Recently-graduated and self-taught developers**, looking for a holistic introduction to enterprise software.
+- **Recently-graduated and self-taught developers**, looking for a holistic introduction to enterprise software.
-* **Experienced developers at large organizations**, looking for a relatable orientation to Python industry standards.
+- **Experienced developers at large organizations**, looking for a relatable orientation to Python industry standards.
-* **Technical team leaders with priorities**, looking to quickly get groups on the same page of vocabulary, expectations, and practice.[^4me]
+- **Technical team leaders with priorities**, looking to quickly get groups on the same page of vocabulary, expectations, and practice.[^4me]

-[^4me]: This target audience is me, but I know there are others out
+[^4me]:
-        there. *Send me your tiring, huddled masses yearning to learn Python.* Seriously though, I can't fully quantify how much time it saves me to send a new Python initiate to a video, then have them come back with the foundations necessary to have a productive conversation.
+    This target audience is me, but I know there are others out there. _Send me your tiring, huddled masses yearning to learn Python._ Seriously though, I can't fully quantify how much time it saves me to send a new Python initiate to a video, then have them come back with the foundations necessary to have a productive conversation.

 As the title suggests, ESP is more than a Python class.
 While the perspective is Pythonic and there are several examples in Python, this